banasenes/banasenes/README.md

 - 👋 Hi, I’m @banasenes
 - 👀 I’m interested in computer development, offensive security, and digital forensics.
-- 🌱 I’m currently studying for the Comptia A+ certification.
+- 🌱 I’m currently studying Computer Science
 - 💞️ I’m looking to collaborate on anything!
 Lets work so we can both learn and make something cool.
-- 📫 How to reach me: You can email me at b.anasenes-git@protonmail.ch

 <!---
 banasenes/banasenes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.